danielchang2002/GMWI-webtool/supplementary/pipeline/README.md

 # Pipeline

-Prior to using GMHI-webtool, users must run MetaPhlAn2 on their stool metagenome samples (.fastq).
+Prior to using GMWI-webtool, users must run MetaPhlAn2 on their stool metagenome samples (.fastq).
 The following describes the pipeline used to preprocess and profile stool metagenomes.
-Users should follow this pipeline closely to ensure GMHI is computed correctly.
+Users should follow this pipeline closely to ensure GMWI is computed correctly.
 For brevity, this pipeline assumes that paired-end sequences are used.

 1. Setup
 ```bash